Universal Ahlfors--David regularity of Steiner trees: Classical results

 Next, we call a topology $T$ \textit{realizable} for $\mathcal{A}$ if there exists a locally minimal tree $S(\mathcal{A})$ with topology $T$; we will denote this tree by $S_T(\mathcal{A})$.

 It follows from Proposition~\ref{pr:convex} that $S_T(\mathcal{A})$ is well-defined.
-Moreover, one can construct $S_T(\mathcal{A})$ (or show that it is impossible) in linear time $O(n)$, where $n$ is the number of terminals~\cite{hwang1986linear}.
+Moreover, one can construct $S_T(\mathcal{A})$ (or show that it is impossible) in linear time $O(n)$, where $n$ is the number of terminals, see~\cite{hwang1986linear}.
 However, we rarely know a priori which realizable topologies correspond to Steiner trees.
-Although the number of possible topologies for an $n$-point configuration is finite, checking all of them can take a long time, as this number of topologies grows factorially with $n$,~\cite{gilbert1968steiner}.
-Furthermore, the Steiner problem is NP-hard,~\cite{garey1977complexity}.
+Although the number of possible topologies for an $n$-point configuration is finite, checking all of them can take a long time, as this number of topologies grows factorially with $n$, see~\cite{gilbert1968steiner}.
+Furthermore, the Steiner problem is NP-hard, see~\cite{garey1977complexity}.

-For a full topology $T$, we define $D(T)$ as the set of topologies that can be obtained from $T$ by contracting some edges (possibly none, i.e., $T \in D(T)$) connecting a terminal to a Steiner point (these edges must have pairwise distinct ends).
+For a full topology $T$ with $n$ terminals, we define $D(T)$ as the set of topologies with $n$ terminals that can be obtained from $T$ by contracting some edges (possibly none, i.e., $T \in D(T)$) connecting a terminal to a Steiner point (these edges must have pairwise distinct ends).

-\begin{proposition}[Gilbert--Pollak~\cite{gilbert1968steiner}, Hwang--Weng~\cite{hwang1992shortest}] Let $T$ be a full topology and $\mathcal{A}$ be a finite subset of the plane.
+\begin{proposition}[Gilbert--Pollak~\cite{gilbert1968steiner}, Hwang--Weng~\cite{hwang1992shortest}] Let $T$ be a full topology with $n$ terminals and $\mathcal{A}$ be a finite subset of cardinality $n$ in the plane.
 Consider the function

-which is the length of the tree on the set of vertices $\mathcal{A} \cup \{y_1, \dots , y_{n-2}\}$ with branching points $y_1, \dots , y_{n-2}$ by straight edges and with topology $T$ (we allow $y_i$ to coincide with each other and with terminals, as well as edge intersections).
+which is the length of the tree on the set of vertices $\mathcal{A} \cup \{y_1, \dots , y_{n-2}\}$ with branching points $y_1, \dots , y_{n-2}$ connected by straight edges according to the topology $T$ (we allow $y_i$ to coincide with each other and with terminals, as well as edge intersections).
 Then $L$ has a unique local minimum, and consequently, there is at most one locally minimal tree for $\mathcal{A}$ with a topology from $D(T)$. \end{proposition}

-It is easy to see that the sets $D(T)$ form a partition of the non-degenerate topologies.
+It is easy to see that the sets $D(T)$ form a partition of the set of all non-degenerate topologies with $n$ terminals.
 Indeed, consider a non-full topology $R$ that is not degenerate.
 For each vertex $x$ of degree two in $R$, we add a new branching point, connect it to $x$'s neighbors (say, $y$ and $z$), and also to $x$ itself, and remove the edges $xy$, $xz$.
 The resulting full abstract tree $T$ is the unique one for which $R \in D(T)$.